RaniAgus/so-project-template/README.md

     make helgrind   -- Run using valgrind helgrind tool.
 Output will be redirected to an external log file.
 VARIABLES:
     ARGS          -- Arguments to be passed to main() using valgrind tools (eg: 'make helgrind ARGS="arg1 arg2 arg3"').
-    LIBRARIES     -- External libraries to be included and linked, separated by spaces (eg: 'utils pthread commons').
+    LIBS     -- External libraries to be included and linked, separated by spaces (eg: 'utils pthread commons').
     LIBRARY_PATHS -- Relative path to own static libraries root, separated by spaces (eg: '../utils').
     PROJECT       -- Your project name.
 By default it will be your pwd basename.
 ```